 Helsinki is a shopper’s delight.
 Expats looking for designer furniture, the latest fashions, antique jewellery, healthy organic food or a particular foreign delicacy will be able to find whatever they need in the city.

-Expats can visit Helsinki’s Design District near Dianapuisto Park for 25 streets brimming with eclectic jewellery shops, design collectives, antique stores, fashion boutiques, quaint museums, art galleries and showrooms.
-The city is also home to a number of open-air markets, which are fun places to shop at for traditional foods, sweet treats, handicrafts and souvenirs while enjoying a unique relaxed atmosphere.
+Expats can visit Helsinki’s Design District and Kämp Garden to find streets brimming with eclectic jewellery shops, design collectives, antique stores, fashion boutiques, quaint museums, art galleries and showrooms.
+The city is also home to open-air markets which are fun places to shop at for traditional foods, sweet treats, handicrafts and souvenirs while enjoying a unique relaxed atmosphere.

 Arts and culture in Helsinki

 Helsinki is home to more than 80 museums and galleries, so there’s no excuse for expats to get bored on weekends.
-The most popular venues include Amos Anderson Art Museum, Ateneum Art Museum, The Bank of Finland Museum and the Helsinki City Museum.
+The most popular venues include Amos Rex, Ateneum Art Museum, The Bank of Finland Museum and the Helsinki City Museum.

 The city also has a prominent theatre scene.
 The Finnish National Theatre presents all sorts, from historical plays to more experimental productions.
 There are also many smaller high-quality theatres and independent show houses scattered throughout the city.